ktleary/invidi.link/README.md

 -   `https://invidious.kavin.rocks/watch?v=sbFAcHteZd8`
 -   `https://invidiou.site/watch?v=sbFAcHteZd8`

-Features a copy button for easy use on mobile.
+Features a copy button for easy use on mobile and "GO RANDOM" to have the app automatically redirect users to a random available instance.

 Additionally, provide a "url" parameter to pre-populate the form: